This post contains affiliate links & photos. See our full disclosure here.

 - Primed MDF for framing (optional)

 1. Affix brick paneling to the wall.
 How you go about this first step depends on the size of your wall.
-If you’ve gone with a four foot wide section and your ceilings are eight feet tall, then you can just apply the adhesive and affix one piece of panelling to your wall.
-If you’ve chosen a bigger or smaller section of wall, you will have to measure and cut your paneling to fit.
+If you’ve gone with a four-foot wide section and your ceilings are eight feet tall, then you can just apply the adhesive and affix one piece of paneling to your wall.
+If you’ve chosen a bigger or smaller section of the wall, you will have to measure and cut your paneling to fit.

 2. Caulk the unfinished edges and seams.
-You can frame the paneling with mdf like we did.
+You can frame the paneling with MDF as we did.
 It is optional of course, but it adds a nice finished look.
 Whether you frame your “bricks” or not, caulk all the edges to make a nice clean edge.

 3. Whitewash if necessary.
 We were actually able to buy our brick paneling already white-washed.
 But you may only be able to find the orange-y color.
 If so, just whitewash over the orange until you’re happy with the look.
 Let dry.

 4. Create graphics (or use ours).
 If you love the graphics we used, you can just use ours below.
-Just click the image and download.
-It’s not huge, but doesn’t need to be for a projector.
+Just click the image and download it.
+It’s not huge but doesn’t need to be for a projector.
 If you want to create your own, go ahead and do that!

 5. Project your image and trace.
 If you’re creating your own graphics you don’t need to worry about making your image really huge.
 The projector will do that for you.
 Then just trace onto your brick wall with a regular pencil.
 If you don’t own a projector (we don’t), borrow one from a friend.